mcaceresb/stata-gtools/docs/usage/gtoplevelsof.md

 resulting table to the console.
 It also stores a matrix with the frequency counts and stores the levels in the macro r(levels).

+_Note for Windows users:_ It may be necessary to run `gtools, dependencies` at the start of your Stata session.

 Syntax
 ------